MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

     ```

 <!-- from paragraph 4 of post from github issue 341: -->
-### Periodically test your app against non-stable browser channels, to stay compatible
+### Periodically test the app against non-stable browser channels

-You must maintain compatibility between the version of the WebView2 SDK that your app uses, and the version of the WebView2 Runtime on a client's machine.
+Maintain compatibility between the version of the WebView2 SDK that your app uses, and the version of the WebView2 Runtime on a client's machine.
 To maintain compatibility between the WebView2 SDK and Runtime, you should test your WebView2 app against non-stable Edge channels, so that you know if a breaking change is coming that will require updating your app.

 Breaking changes are rare for the WebView2 API, but testing your app against non-stable Edge channels is a good practice.
 Such testing is similar to a web developer testing a website against a pre-release version of a browser or library.
 <!-- / paragraph 4 of post -->